dgarijo/FragFlow/README.md

  http://purl.org/net/wf-motifs#InternalMacro and http://purl.org/net/wf-motifs#CompositeWorkflow.

-The project finds a set of workflow fragments from workflow specifications and/or workflow workflow executions and links the results to the corpus.
+The project finds a set of workflow fragments from workflow specifications and/or workflow executions and links the results to the corpus.
 The results are linked according to the Workflow Fragment Description Ontology: http://purl.org/net/wf-fd

 In order to achieve the results, this project defines diverse operations for graph manipulation and formatting.
 In particular: